vandsh/vandsh.github.io/_posts/2018-05-20-spe-upload-import-users.md

 	</user>
         <!-- countless other users below... -->
 ```
-The below script is essentially iterating over an xml file and creating new users (with a `Custom Profile` to store the properties nicely).
+The below script is essentially iterating over the above xml file and creating new users (with a `Custom Profile` to store the properties nicely).

 ### Upload and import users
 ```powershell